ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-React Essentials: Stale State and Hooks Pitfalls - <a href="https://medium.com/@karim-mokhtar/react-essentials-stale-state-and-hooks-pitfalls-804c8ff174fb" target="_blank" rel="noopener noreferrer">link</a></h3>
+Preventing .env Leaks: How AWS SSM and CodeBuild Helps to Secure the React App - <a href="https://medium.com/@r.bhavesh2002/preventing-env-leaks-how-aws-ssm-and-codebuild-helps-to-secure-the-react-app-f5025d2a782e" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Karim Mokhtar`**
+✍️ **posted by `Bhavesh`**

-<blockquote>Discover common pitfalls of stale state and hooks in React and learn best practices for optimizing component performance.</blockquote>
+<blockquote>When deploying React JS applications, managing environment variables securely becomes a crucial task.
+In one of our projects, we…</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>